drdrmc/drdrmc.github.io/_posts/2020-11-13-Wireguard_Wrestling.md

 to them by the DHCP, and even if you could add static routes or indeed fire up routing demons in some places (like the NAS), who could be bothered for such marginal bandwidth efficiency gains.
-Anyway as I have a Unity Ubiquiti router (and switches and WiFi), which does actual, err, routing, so I can easily deal the routing problem there.
+Anyway as I have a Unity Ubiquiti router (and switches and WiFi), which does actual, err, routing, I can easily deal the routing problem there.
 It'll do until the TANSEC project gets it all built in an <a href="https://openwrt.org">OpenWRT</a> router.
 </p>